 - Healthy muffin recipe

-- Perfect for snack or breakfast on the run
+- Perfect for breakfast on the run & great filling snack

 To save time, you can measure out the bran/oats and soak them in the yoghurt any time before you want to bake these muffins.
 Anything 1-2 hrs beforehand will be fine